I. What is Plagiarism?

 In 1988, a rap duo, Milli Vanilli, was making quite an entrance into the music world.
 They even won the Grammy award for Best New Artist in 1990.
 However, the award was taken back when it was revealed that they were not actually the singers on their album.
 Someone else had sung the tracks, and they lip synced at performances to promote it.
 While many artists will lip-sync at big events, it is at least their voices on the recordings.
 This duo cheated by having someone else singing, and they got the credit.
 This is plagiarism.
 Their new-found fame at once disappeared in scandal as fans were angry at being fooled.
 After all the news and stories exposing their shame, Milli Vanilli (Rob Pilatus and Fab Morvan) had a rough time recovering.
 Needless to say, artists since then have taken care to not follow their footsteps.

 Video games are extremely popular in pop culture.
 Game designers and production companies spend a lot of time and money developing great games.
 One company, Majestic Studios, changed from their game platform and focused on a new one.
 Lost in Limbo was released in March 2008.
 However, by June, players had realized that the game was totally plagiarized, with scenes, story lines, and characters stolen from other games.
 The game was quickly taken off the market, and the Majestic Studio owners split up.
-The crazy ending is one of the few original parts of the game.

 VII.
 Related Terms